opalj/JCG/infrastructure_incompatible_testcases/java9_expressions/README.md

-This JCG sub-project highlights language and modularity concepts that have introduced with Java 9 and their modules.
+This JCG sub-project highlights language and modularity concepts that have been introduced with Java 9 and their modules.

 ## Tested Module Features